GenoML/genoml2/README.md

 --prefix outputs/test_discrete_geno
 ```

-If you are interested in changing the number of iterations the tuning process goes through by modifying `--max-tune` *(default is 50)*, or the number of cross-validations by modifying `--n_cv` *(default is 5)*, this is what the command would look like:
+If you are interested in changing the number of iterations the tuning process goes through by modifying `--max_tune` *(default is 50)*, or the number of cross-validations by modifying `--n_cv` *(default is 5)*, this is what the command would look like:
 ```bash
 # Running GenoML supervised tuning after munging and training on discrete data, modifying the number of iterations and cross-validations
 GenoML discrete supervised tune \